OpenIPC/improver/README.md

 # py-config.gs

+*Temporarily put on hold since the work being done to put this in Betaflight Menus and to work on Avalonia Configurator (https://github.com/mikecarr/OpenIPC-Config) MultiPlatform Configurator.*

 OpenIPC Improver for setting up FPV and URLLC devices

 I wanted an easy way to edit files and watch videos on the Radxa

 ### Dev Setup and Running
 ```bash